PapathanasiouIoannis/ML_Classification_NS/Bachelor_Thesis/src/visualize/visualize.md

 # Visualization Suite Documentation

 ## Overview
 This document details the visualization modules used in the thesis project.
-These scripts transform raw simulation data and machine learning predictions into publication-quality figures.
+These scripts transform raw simulation data and machine learning predictions into figures.
 The visualization suite is divided into three main categories:
 1.  **Physics Verification:** validating the generated Equations of State (EoS) against theoretical constraints.
 2.  **Manifold Visualization:** mapping the distributions of stars in macroscopic and microscopic phase spaces.
 3.  **Machine Learning Diagnostics:** interpreting the performance and decision-making processes of the classifiers.